development

 Data Flow

 GridSheet processes data through two main flows: data input and data output.
-Each flow uses identifiers (strings) rather than instances for parsers and renderers to enable persistence.
+Each flow uses identifiers (strings) for policies to enable persistence.

 Data Input Flow

-Data input follows this sequence: User Input → Parser → Policy
+Data input follows this sequence: User Input → Policy Registration → Policy Deserialization

 • User Input: Raw input from keyboard, paste, or programmatic updates

-• Parser: Converts input to appropriate data type using cell.parser identifier
+• Deserialization: Converts input string/data to appropriate data type using policy.deserialize()

 • Cell Data: Final processed data stored in the cell